granchetti/cypress-oscommerce/README.md

 ### Docker execution

-To execute the docker-compose file, you have to use the follwing command:
+To execute the docker-compose file, you just need to use the follwing command:

 ```
-docker-compose up
+docker-compose up --build
 ```